Certifying rings of integers in number fields: Irreducibility

 For a semiring $R$ with decidable equality, we define a map \lstinline|Polynomial.ofList : List R → R[X]| that converts a list of coefficients $[a_0, \ldots, a_n]$ into the polynomial $a_0 + a_1 X + \ldots + a_n X^n$.
 We then define computable operations on \lstinline|List R| that correspond to operations on polynomials, such as addition and multiplication.
 This translation of polynomial arithmetic into list arithmetic will be our general strategy for dealing with polynomial computations.
 For example, to prove that \lstinline|ofList|~$ l_1$ \lstinline|* ofList|~$ l_2$ \lstinline| = ofList| $l_3$, we show:

 This equality can be proven using the \lstinline|rfl| and \lstinline|decide| tactics.
 Here, \lstinline|dropTrailingZeros| removes the trailing zeros of a list.

+We note that this approach to polynomial computation relies on the input polynomials being provided in the list-based format, as the standard way to define polynomials in \mathlib is noncomputable.
+Alternatively, one could consider using the \mathlib representation of polynomials along with tactics such as \lstinline|ring| \cite{baanenring} (which is partly based on the Coq tactic \cite{ring}) and \lstinline|norm_num| extensions like \lstinline|reduce_mod_char| to prove equalities involving additions and multiplications.
+However, this method proved too slow for our purposes, which led us to adopt the list-based approach instead.

-Additionally, we defined \lstinline|ComputablePolynomial R| as the subtype of lists $l$ over \lstinline|R| such that \lstinline|l = l.dropTrailingZeros|, and proved that it is isomorphic to \mathlib polynomials.
+In addition to \lstinline|Polynomial.ofList| and the arithmetic operations on lists, we defined \lstinline|ComputablePolynomial R| as the subtype of lists $l$ over \lstinline|R| such that \lstinline|l = l.dropTrailingZeros|, and proved that it is isomorphic to \mathlib polynomials.
+The algebraic structure of \lstinline|ComputablePolynomial R|, namely, that it is a ring when \lstinline|R| is a ring, is pulled from the corresponding instance in \mathlib polynomials.
 This representation is similar to the one in Coq's Mathematical Components library \cite{Assia}, which uses lists with a non-zero last entry to define polynomials, though our approach does not assume that $R$ is nontrivial.

+Having multiple encodings for the same mathematical object, one better suited for proving theoretical properties and another for computation, has been explored in previous formalization efforts of algebraic algorithms \cite{maxime}.
+While we do not employ a proof transfer framework such as Trocq \cite{trocq}, this could potentially be explored to automate translations between equivalent data structures.

-\subsection{Over finite fields}
+\subsection{Over Finite Fields}

-\looseness=-1 Let us start by considering irreducibility of polynomials over a finite field, which will help us prove irreducibility in $\ZZ[X]$.
+\looseness=-1 In this section, we describe a way to prove irreducibility of polynomials over a finite field, which will aid us in proving irreducibility in $\ZZ[X]$.
+We then present a certificate for this irreducibility and its implementation in Lean.

 A finite field is a field with finite cardinality.
 This cardinality is necessarily a prime power and two finite fields of equal cardinality are always isomorphic.
 Thus, we may speak of \textit{the} finite field of cardinality $q$, which we denote by $\FF_q$.
 Remarkably, the irreducible factors of $X^{q^n} - X$ in $\FF_q[X]$ are precisely the irreducible polynomials in $\FF_q[X]$ that have degree dividing $n$.
 This gives rise to an irreducibility test due to Rabin \cite{Rabin}, which forms the basis to our formal irreducibility proofs. \begin{theorem}[Rabin's test] Let $f$ be a polynomial over $\FF_q$ of degree $n > 0$.
 Then $f$ is irreducible if and only if: \begin{enumerate} \item $f$ divides $X^{q^n} - X$ \item $\gcd(f, X^{q^{n/t} }- X) = 1$ for every prime $t$ dividing $n$. \end{enumerate} \end{theorem}